-A doctor's note may be requested after three (3) consecutive days of absences.
+A doctor's note is required after a child has three (3) consecutive days of absences.
 If the child has had a contagious disease, a written return release by a physician is required.
 If a child has an injury or illness that restricts activities, a physician's note is required.
 A doctor's note is also required to reinstate participation in restricted activities.
 A student missing two consecutive physical education (P.E.) classes must have a doctor's excuse/release.